sassoftware/viya4-monitoring-kubernetes/logging/README.md

 __Note:__ The displayed URL for Kibana might not be correct if you defined ingress objects or if your networking rules alter how hosts are accessed.
-If this is the case, contact your Kubernetes administator to determine the proper host, port and/or path to access Kibana.
+If this is the case, contact your Kubernetes administrator to determine the proper host, port and/or path to access Kibana.

 ### Use Kibana to Validate Logging